The Time the Grateful Dead Funded the Lithuania Basketball Team

 The whole idea to start this team came from Šarūnas Marčiulionis, the NBA player from Lithuania who played for the Golden State Warriors.

 Marčiulionis needed to raise money to start this team, but he wasn’t having much luck finding donors.
-Eventually the Grateful Dead caught wind of this and ended up sending a check to the team, as well as donating some warmup uniforms for them.
+Eventually the Grateful Dead caught wind of this, and being big fans of the underdog, they sent a check to the team to fund their operation, and donated the red, yellow, and green tie-dye warmup uniforms.

 “They needed some help back in ’92,” Mickey Hart recalls in a 1996 CNN interview.
 “They were not financed at all, and they were real underdogs, and what was happening in their country was just terrible.”